Stage 5 on the financial wellness roadmap is financial freedom.

 Financial Freedom Key Features

 - passive income streams;

-When you’re financially free it’s much easier to do things you enjoy with little thought to money allowing you to focus on wellness.
+When you’re financially free, it’s much easier to do things you enjoy with little thought to money.
+Thus, allowing you to focus on wellness.

-Freedom must be defined based on your set of values and priorities.
-The idea is living free of financial stress and more free time to spend on what matters most to you.
-Most often the stress is related to not know what to do with one’s free time or lacking a sense of purpose or direction.
+Freedom is personally defined based on your set of values and priorities.
+The idea is to live free of financial stress and spend more time on what matters most to you.
+The pressure is often related to not knowing what to do with free time or lacking a sense of purpose or direction.